pyrmont/testament/api.md

 `is` causes the appropriate assertion to be inserted based on the form of the asserted expression.

-An optional `note` can be included that will be used in any failure report to identify the assertion.
+An optional `note` can be included that will be used in any failure result to identify the assertion.

-[6]: src/testament.janet#L255
+[6]: src/testament.janet#L314

 ## testament/reset-tests!